Bennington County, Vermont: Politics

 In 1828, Bennington County voted for National Republican Party candidate John Quincy Adams and for Henry Clay in 1832.

 From William Henry Harrison in 1836 to Winfield Scott in 1852, the county would vote for the Whig Party's candidates.

 From John C. Frémont in 1856 to Richard Nixon in 1960, the Republican Party would have a 104-year winning streak in the county.

 In 1964, the county was won by Democratic Party incumbent President Lyndon B. Johnson, who became not only the first Democratic presidential candidate to win the county, but to win the state of Vermont entirely.

 Following the Democrats' victory in 1964, the county went back to voting for Republican candidates for another 20 year winning streak starting with Richard Nixon in 1968 and ending with George H. W. Bush in 1988, who became the last Republican presidential candidate to win the county.

-In 1992 the county was won by Bill Clinton and has been won by Democratic candidates ever since.
+In 1992, the county was won by Bill Clinton; it has been won by Democratic candidates ever since.

-The county has voted for the statewide winner in forty-seven consecutive elections, tied with neighboring Rutland County, Vermont for the longest such streak in the nation.
+The county has voted for the statewide winner in 47consecutive elections, tied with neighboring Rutland County, Vermont for the longest such streak in the nation.